Recommendations based on disease resistance, habit, flavor & productivity, from Johnny's Tomato Research & Trialing Team

-Favorites from the field.
 It's equally possible to grow any field tomato in a high tunnel, and it is from this large, diverse category that many high tunnel growers are interested in choosing the best varieties for trialing.
 In most cases, there are fewer environmental issues in tunnels versus the field.
-Nonetheless, some are better than others — and again, this is primarily because of particular disease resistances and more compact habits.
+Nonetheless, some are better than others — again, primarily because of particular disease resistances and more compact habits.

 We've listed our favorites from the field line-up below.
-But when choosing varieties for high tunnel and hoophouse growing, it's a good idea to be aware of the diseases found in this type of tomato culture, so you can choose the varieties resistant to the particular disease pressures found in your environment.
+But before choosing varieties for high tunnel and hoophouse growing, it's a good idea to be aware of the diseases found in this type of tomato culture, so you can choose the varieties resistant to the particular disease pressures found in your environment.

 These are fungi that thrive on the high humidity (85% plus) and restricted air movement that can exist in high tunnels, particularly if they lack adequate ventilation or are left unattended during busy times or under high-risk weather conditions.